bhuvaneshcj/bhuvaneshcj/README.md

 ### About me

-<p align="justify">An experienced Mobile and Web Application developer, I can do both the front-end and back-end of any application, and expert in Angular, Ionic, Laravel & AdonisJs.</p>
+<p align="justify">Mobile and Web Application Developer with experience in designing and developing applications for Android, iOS, and Windows platforms.
+Highly skilled in using Angular, Ionic, Laravel, and AdonisJS to create innovative and user-friendly applications.
+Able to work independently and as part of a team to meet deadlines and achieve project goals.</p>

 <br>
 <p align="left">